 Designing new products and improving existing ones is a continual process.
-The Master’s in IDE teaches you the ins and outs of the world of industrial design.
+Take the Masters in IDE and discover the full potential of the interaction between design and engineering.

 This programme has a workload of 120 ECTS.

 One can consider Industrial Design Engineering the discipline that makes technology available for users, since a sole technology, like â€˜a lab on a chipâ€™ is not graspable for people.
 In order to solve diseases or monitor blood sugar levels for people that suffer from diabetes, such a technology needs an interface to the world of the patient.
 In the master track Human Technology Relations, one learns to design such connections between people and technology from a people oriented perspective.
 Two insights are central to this objective: At first, the people oriented designer knows the problems, aims, concerns and aspirations of individuals, collectives and societies, and he or she is able to translate these into feasible product design solutions.
 Secondly, the people oriented designer is able to create beautiful things.
 Because â€œattractive things really do work betterâ€ (Donald Norman, 2004).
 To achieve this, the master track consists of a set of mandatory courses -ranging from emotional design to philosophy of technology- which creates the basis for the people oriented perspective on design engineering.
 On top of that one can choose electives for individual specialization.